RobertoRoos/sawIntuitiveResearchKitWiki/FileFormats.md

                    [  0.0,  0.0,  0.0,  1.0]]
 ```

 **Base offset matrix uses SI units!**   This base offset is included in the "local" kinematic chain and should not be specific to each user's setup.
-For a transformation that represents where the arm is mounted, e.g. where is the MTM with respect to the display, use the "base-frame" field in the console JSON configuration file.
+For a transformation that represents where the arm is mounted, e.g. where is the MTM with respect to the display, use the "base-frame" field in the console JSON configuration file (introduced in **version 1.6***).

 ## ECM